-In order to design and deliver worthwhile and effective experiences, we need student input!
-By participating in surveys and focus groups with content pertaining to SVPP's focus areas, students play an integral part in the design and development of the overall Project.
-These opportunities include campus-wide surveys about Orientation & Residential Life, the Dartmouth Health Survey, the Sexual Misconduct Climate Survey, pre- and post-surveys for programs like DBI and MAV, Pulse surveys, and focus groups sponsored by the Student Wellness Center.
+In order to design and deliver worthwhile and effective experiences, we need student response!
+By participating in surveys and focus groups with content pertaining to SVPP's focus areas, students play an integral part in the design, development and evaluation of the overall Project.
+These opportunities include campus-wide surveys about Orientation & Residential Life, the Dartmouth Health Survey, the Sexual Misconduct Climate Survey, pre- and post-surveys for trainings, SAB interviews, and focus groups sponsored by the Student Wellness Center.